-In this nine-week elective course, students will develop skills in spreadsheet and database software applications.
-Using Microsoft Excel, students will have the opportunity to learn how to use software to create basic spreadsheets, use formulas and functions, and design graphs.
+PREREQUISITE - NONE CREDIT 0.5 In this nine-week elective course, students w GRADES 9,10,11,12 #227 create basic spreadsheets, use formulas and functions, and design graphs.
 Using Microsoft Access, students will learn the basics of designing a database for mailing contact lists and inventory lists.
 The emphasis of this course is on efficient and accurate production of documents.